-- 1. Conduct an inventory of how well have you achieved your objectives. - 2.
-Decide whether to grade answers to the review questions, and/or Activity 14 from the SAB. - 3.
-Chapter Test 2 (Lessons 6, 7, and 8) is designed to assess mastery of the content as delineated in the standards and objectives.
+- 1. Conduct an inventory of how well you have achieved your objectives. - 2.
+Decide whether to grade answers to the review questions, and/or the activity from the SAB. - 3.
+Chapter 2 Test (Lessons 6, 7, and 8) is designed to assess mastery of the content as delineated in the standards and objectives.